 - Current and Future Medical Expenses: This involves ambulance costs, diagnosis, treatment, hospital stays, and rehabilitation.
 For permanent injuries, this compensation extends to live-in aides and other life-long medical care costs.

-- Property damage – property repairs or replacements
+- Property Damage: Any property repairs or replacements.

 General damages, also known as non-economic damages, are losses with no monetary measure, include:

 - Emotional distress;